samanthamoss87/Project-1/README.md

 </div>

 - These are the photos i purchased from istockphoto.com
-- I researched hundards of photo to get the best photo that was the most enticing.
+- I researched hundreds of photo to get the best image to represent the relvant area of my business.
 - They matched inline with the Businesses and the sectors we are working in.

 ## Wireframes
 - [Link to Wireframes](https://www.figma.com/file/OR9ALOmeSW29mY6VmIh4jx/Webpage-frontcover?type=design&node-id=0%3A1&mode=design&t=VkHTziaTuZjlnrDv-1)
-    - This is the inital design i created.
-I was going to implement a Management page in this project, but as i wanted it to sit in the About us section as an accordian which i know is a Javascript element so i decided to wait for project 2 to implement.
+    - This is the initial design i created.
+I was going to implement a Management page in this project, but as i wanted it to sit in the About us section as an accordian which i know is a Javascript element so i decided to wait for project 2 in order to implement this.
-    - I tried numerous fonts and design lay out inside figma until i found the look and design i liked.
+    - I tried numerous fonts and design lay out inside Figma until i found the look and design i liked.

 ## Programs Used
 - [Link to simple imager resizer](https://www.simpleimageresizer.com/)